rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 are, and might have trouble finding the pieces they want to use if the module hierarchy is large.

-The good news is that, if the structure *isn't* convenient for others to use from another library, you don't have to rearrange your internal organization: you can choose to re-export items to make a public structure that's different to your private structure, using `pub use`.
+The good news is that, if the structure *isn’t* convenient for others to use from another library, you don’t have to rearrange your internal organization: you can choose to re-export items to make a public structure that’s different to your private structure, using `pub use`.
 Re-exporting takes a public item in one location and makes it public in another location as if it was defined in the other location instead.